Home

 Dementia and Advance Planning

 Dementia, in particular, is a growing phenomenon.
-Certainly, in earlier times, what was originally called "senility" was not uncommon; but because people didn't tend to live as long, the condition probably did not become as extensive as it is now.
-The Alzheimer Society of Canada — in their recent study Rising Tide: the Impact of Dementia on Canadian Society — predicts that there are likely to be about 2.5 times as many cases of dementia by 2038 as there are now, with the cost of care increasing 10 times within a generation.
+Certainly, in earlier times, what was originally called "senility" was not uncommon; but because people didn't tend to live as long, the condition did not become as extensive as it is now.
+The Alzheimer Society of Canada — in their recent study Rising Tide: the Impact of Dementia on Canadian Society — predicts that there are likely to be about 2.5 times as many cases of dementia by 2038 as in 2011, with the cost of care increasing 10 times within a generation.
 Other studies show that, "Of those with dementia, 60% live in developing countries, with this number rising to 71% by 2040."
 [Quote from Randall Parker's Future Pundit blog on Total World Dementia.]

 Furthermore, 1 in 3 Seniors Dies With Alzheimer's or Other Dementia